30 Easy Birthday Cake Ideas for Kids

 If your kids loves the cartoon monster movies, this bright, goofy cake is sure to make them smile.

 But don't get so caught up in all of the planning that you forget what the day is all about: your child.
-Veronica Descotte, baker and owner of Cakes on Wheels, thinks any parent can make their child's birthday even more special by having them help you in the kitchen to make an extra-exciting cake.
+Veronica Descotte, baker and owner of Cakes on Wheels, thinks any parent can make their child's birthday even more special by having them help you and the nanny in the kitchen to make an extra-exciting cake.
 "That way you are spending time together doing something fun (and delicious)!"

 Elizabeth SanFilippo is a freelance writer in Chicago.
 Her work can be found here.